-Spark SQL is one of the main component of the Apache Spark Framework.
+Spark SQL is one of the main components of the Apache Spark framework.
 It is mainly used for structured data processing.
-It provides various Application Programmable Interfaces (APIs) in Python, Java, Scala, and R. Spark SQL integrates relational data processing with the functional programming API of Spark.
+It provides various Application Programming Interfaces (APIs) in Python, Java, Scala, and R. Spark SQL integrates relational data processing with the functional programming API of Spark.

-It provides a programming abstraction called Dataframe and can also act as a distributed querying engine (querying on different nodes of a cluster).
-It supports querying using either the Hive Query Language (HQL) or SQL.
+Spark SQL provides a programming abstraction called DataFrame and can also act as a distributed query engine (querying on different nodes of a cluster).
+It supports querying either with Hive Query Language (HiveQL) or with SQL.

 Before Spark SQL, there was Apache Hive, which was used for structured data processing.
-Apache Hive was originally developed to run on Apache Spark.
-But it had certain limitations like:
+Apache Hive was originally developed to run on Apache Spark, but it had certain limitations as follows:

-- Hive deploys MapReduce Algorithm for ad-hoc querying.
-We know that MapReduce Algorithm lags in performance when it comes to medium-sized datasets.
+- Hive deploys MapReduce algorithms for ad-hoc querying.
+We know that MapReduce algorithms lag in performance when it comes to medium-sized datasets.

 - During the execution of a workflow, if the processing fails, Hive does not have the capability to resume from the point where it failed.